Lloyd Thomson - HO Scale

 17) Outside view of the "passenger car".

-18) From L to R...
-ATX power supply from desktop PC provides 12VDC, 5VDC & 3.5VDC (routed to 5A fuses) for lighting & accessory circuits.
-Home-built unit outputs 18VAC to turntable motor.
-Lien Engineering unit provides dedicated 15VDC (5A) for Digitrax Command Station.
+18) From left to right, ATX PC power supply provides 12VDC, 5VDC & 3.5VDC (routed to 5A fuses) for lighting & accessory circuits.
+Next, home-built unit outputs 18VAC to turntable motor.
+Last, Lien Engineering unit provides dedicated 15VDC (5A) for slave Digitrax Command Station.
 CPU fan blows across command station heat sink.

 19) Scrap wood, casters, retired laptop, & Digitrax PR4 used to build JMRI workstation.
 Connects to isolated programming track in engine terminal.
 After use, workstation rolls under bench work, out of the way.